ksator/lab_management/README.md

 ```

 In order to know which junos devices would have a configuration change if you execute the playbook [**pb.configure.lines.yml**](pb.configure.lines.yml), execute it in dry run mode.
-This wont change the junos configuration.
+This won’t change the junos configuration.
 ```
 ansible-playbook pb.configure.lines.yml --check
 ```

-In order to know if a junos device would have a configuration change if you execute the playbook [**pb.configure.lines.yml**](pb.configure.lines.yml), and also to know the diff between the desired state described in the playbook [**pb.configure.lines.yml**](pb.configure.lines.yml) and the device actual state, run this command.
+In order to know if a junos device will have a configuration change if you execute the playbook [**pb.configure.lines.yml**](pb.configure.lines.yml), and also to know the difference between the desired state described in the playbook [**pb.configure.lines.yml**](pb.configure.lines.yml) and the device actual state, run this command.
-This wont change the junos configuration.
+This won’t change the junos configuration.
 ```
 ansible-playbook pb.configure.lines.yml --check --diff --limit QFX10K2-176
 ```